What Does Trump's Proposal To Cut Planned Parenthood Funds Mean?

 Planned Parenthood's affiliates account for about 13 percent of all Title X sites but serve an estimated 40 percent of its patients.
 Only about half of Planned Parenthood affiliates perform abortions, although the organization in its entirety is the nation's leading abortion provider.

 Planned Parenthood also gets much more federal funding for services provided to patients on the Medicaid program (although not for abortion) than it does through Title X. Eliminating Medicaid funding for Planned Parenthood has proved more difficult for lawmakers opposed to the organization because the federal Medicaid law includes the right for patients to select their providers.
 Changing that also would require a 60-vote majority in the Senate.
-So that particular line of funding likely not at risk.
+So that particular line of funding likely is not at risk.

 While opponents of federal funding for Planned Parenthood have said that other safety-net clinics could make up the difference if Planned Parenthood no longer participates in Title X, several studies have suggested that in many remote areas Planned Parenthood is the only provider of family planning services and the only provider that regularly stocks all methods of birth control.